nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/span_extraction/README.md

 ### Setting up your environment and environmental variables

-(Assuming you're in this directory and you've saved both the training data and examples locally)

 To avoid any environment conflicts, it would be best to create a new prodigy environment, [install Prodigy](https://prodi.gy/docs/install) in your prodigy environment and a few additional Python dependencies:

 ```bash